TerrySlack/File-Uploader/README.md

-### A React package, that allows for the selection of files, through drag and drop or the File Dialog api
+### A React package, that allows for the selection of files, through drag and drop or the File Dialog api.
+Re-rendering is kept to a minimum, helping with application performance

 ### Installation: